CafeOBJ/cafeobj/manual/md/reference.md

 On-the-fly declaration of constants are done the same way, where the `<name>` is a constant name as in `\`a:Nat`.
-Using this construct is equivalent to defining an operator
+Using this construct is similar to defining an operator

 `op <name> : -> <sort>`

-or in the above example, `op a : -> Nat .` These constant definitions are quite common in proof scores.
+or in the above example, `op a : -> Nat .`, besides that the on-the-fly declaration of constants, like to one of variables, is only valid in the current context (i.e., term or axiom).
+These constant definitions are quite common in proof scores.

 Related: [`var`](#var)